14-Day Foodie Itinerary for Fiji

-You’ll be glad to spend more time on the Coral Coast, if not for the idyllic beaches then for the food.
-Resorts offer fantastic cultural entertainment nights where you’ll be able to sample a traditional “Lovo” feast – food slow-cooked in an earth oven.
-Catch a cultural dinner show on Robinson Crusoe Island Resort or at Gecko’s Resort – both open for casual visitors.
+You’ll be glad to spend more time on the Coral Coast, if not for the idyllic beaches than for the food.
+Resorts offer fantastic cultural entertainment nights where you’ll be able to sample a traditional “lovo” feast – food slow-cooked in an earth oven.
+Catch a cultural dinner show on Likuri Island Resort or at Gecko’s Resort – both open for casual visitors.
 Otherwise, find more inspiration in the list below or in The Foodie Guide to the Coral Coast.

 Things to Do on the Coral Coast for Foodies

 - Have lunch in a village on the Sigatoka River Safari (more info on Viator and Tripadvisor)